helidon-io/helidon/docs/mp/config/advanced-configuration.md

 ## Creating MicroProfile Config Sources from meta-config

-Instead of directly specifying the configuration sources in your code, you can use meta-configuration in a file that declares the configuration sources, and their attributes as mentioned in [MicroProfile Config](introduction.md).
+Instead of directly specifying the configuration sources in your code, you can use meta-configuration in a file that declares the configuration sources, and their attributes as mentioned in [MicroProfile Config][microprofile-config].

 When used, the MicroProfile Config uses configuration sources and flags configured in the meta configuration file.